martinchernyavskiy/Notes/CS/Hardware/ECE 252/LC-3 Assembler.md

 - Simulator only presents information that it processes
 - Can improve debug experience by including extra information from the object file
 	- Like showing labels from the symbol label
+- Many commercial debuggers also show the original source code